feiloo/ngs_pipeline/README.md

-# ngs_pipeline
+# ngs_platform

-this projects goal is to build a bioinformatics pipeline for new clinical diagnosis methods.
+this projects goal is to build a bioinformatics platform for new clinical diagnosis.

 we target an unimpeded integration experience for new diagnosis methods.

 success will be indicated through a low time and engineering effort when deploying new diagnosis.

-this project is mostly for documentation, but secondly aimed at bioinformatic clinicians, researchers and brave developers wanting to run their own pipeline.
+this project is mostly for documentation, but secondly aimed at bioinformatic clinicians, researchers and brave developers wanting to run their own analysis platform.

-it also contains a webapp for controlling the pipeline execution and data management.
+it contains a webapp for controlling analysis pipelines and some data management.

 ## build